Six operations on dg enhancements of derived categories of sheaves: Description of the main results

-of $\kk$-linear multicategories mapping $\ud{X}$ to $\ul\II(X)$, mapping the six generating 1-morphisms to the six dg $\kk$-functors $\ul\otimes$, $\ul\sheafHom$, $\ul\alpha^*$, $\ul\alpha_*$, $\ul\alpha_!$, $\ul\alpha^!$, and mapping the generating 2-morphisms to the corresponding 2-morphisms in the middle column of table~\ref{tab:main}.
-If we view all diagrams in \ref{sec:some-comm-diagr} as diagrams in $\FML_\kk$ by replacing underlines by underdots, the interpretation functor \eqref{eq:intro:interprete-ENH} maps these diagrams to commutative diagrams (namely to the commutative diagrams in \ref{sec:some-comm-diagr}).
-Moreover, there is a pseudo-natural transformation $\omega$ as indicated in the diagram
+of $\kk$-linear 2-multicategories mapping $\ud{X}$ to $\ul\II(X)$, mapping the six generating 1-morphisms to the six dg $\kk$-functors $\ul\otimes$, $\ul\sheafHom$, $\ul\alpha^*$, $\ul\alpha_*$, $\ul\alpha_!$, $\ul\alpha^!$, and mapping the generating 2-morphisms to the corresponding 2-morphisms in the middle column of table~\ref{tab:main}.
+If we view all diagrams in \ref{sec:some-comm-diagr} (except diagram \eqref{eq:intro:alpha*-triangles-derived}) as diagrams in $\FML_\kk$ by replacing underlines by underdots, the interpretation functor \eqref{eq:intro:interprete-ENH} maps these diagrams to commutative diagrams (namely to the commutative diagrams in \ref{sec:some-comm-diagr}), and similarly for the commutative diagrams in Lemmas~\ref{l:ul-object-4-functors} and \ref{l:ul-object-2-functors}.
+Moreover, there is a pseudo-natural transformation $\omega$ as illustrated by the diagram

-that maps an object $X$ to the 1-morphism \eqref{eq:intro:DX-[ulIIX]} (which is an equivalence of triangulated $\kk$-categories) and that maps the generating 1-morphisms $\ud\alpha^*$, $\ud\alpha_*$ to the canonical 2-isomorphisms \eqref{eq:intro:omega-alpha^*_*}, and similarly for the other generating 1-morphisms. \end{theorem}
+that maps an object $X$ to the 1-morphism \eqref{eq:intro:DX-[ulIIX]} (which is an equivalence of triangulated $\kk$-categories) and that maps the generating 1-morphisms $\ud\alpha^*$, $\ud\alpha_*$ to the canonical 2-isomorphisms making the diagrams in \eqref{eq:intro:omega-alpha^*_*} commutative, respectively, and similarly for the other generating 1-morphisms. \end{theorem}

 Theorem~\ref{t:intro:interprete-compare-FML-ENH} follows immediately from our lifting results explained in \ref{sec:enhanc-cons-1}, \ref{sec:lifts-six-functors}, \ref{sec:lifts-relations}.

 For the sake of completeness let us mention that the entries of the left column in table~\ref{tab:subsequent} are defined in the obvious way as compositions of suitable generating 2-morphisms such that they are mapped to the entries in the other two columns under our interpretation functors.